Tech-TTGames/Tickets-Plus/CONTRIBUTING.md

 - Create requests in good faith.
 - Make sure your code is as *clean* as can be
 - Explain your reasoning when making a PR
-- If you don't know how to make a feature yourself, consider making an [Enhancement request](https://github.com/Tech-TTGames/Tickets-Plus/issues/new?assignees=&labels=enhancement%2C+Feature&template=enhancement.md&title=)
+- If you don't know how to make a feature yourself, consider making an [issue](https://github.com/Tech-TTGames/Tickets-Plus/issues/new/choose) instead
 - Treat others how you would like to be treated (**Hint**: It's with respect)